 Later, I had been browsing craigslist and found a sickly sulcata in Eastern Iowa that needed even more help!
 This tortoise had severe metabolic bone disease – so bad that his carapace was caved inward like a bowl, and there were deep grooves between each scute.
 He was approximately 6 years old and only weighed 5.6 lbs, as he lived his whole life in a small glass tank with no UV or heat.
 I really was unsure if I was ready to handle such a severe case, so I reached out to Northwest Tortoise (a tortoise rescue in Washington) for advice.
 Terese Myer, the founder of Northwest Tortoise, helped to guide me through caring for him and getting him back to full strength.
 Developing a relationship with an individual that cared so much for tortoises was very motivational and inspiring and I got the idea to start my own tortoise rescue.
 Although she warned me that there are emotional ups and downs to being in this “business” I pushed forward and started Big and Small Tortoise Rescue and Sanctuary!

-Now our rescue is starting to grow faster than I ever expected, and am thrilled.
-I am always humbled by the overwhelming support from other tortoise keepers or tortoise fans!
+Now our rescue is starting to grow faster than I ever expected, and I’m thrilled.
+I am always humbled by the overwhelming support from other tortoise keepers or tortoise fans (Thank you!!!)
 I am so glad I decided to start this endeavor.
-It’s so rewarding and enjoyable to rescue and rehabilitate tortoises.
-It’s not just rescuing and rehabbing that are enjoyable (although this is the part that is most enjoyable), but working with like-minded individuals has also become very rewarding.
-Since opening, our rescue has consistently gained more experience and we will continue to learn more and more.
+It’s so rewarding…. and it’s not just rescuing and rehabbing that are enjoyable (although this is the part that is most enjoyable), but working with like-minded individuals has also become very rewarding.
+Here’s to a bright future and impactful effort for our rescue! 🙂